-Diagnosis is based on history of exposure and chest x-ray or high-resolution CT and only rarely requires lung biopsy for confirmation.
+Diagnosis of asbestosis is based on history of exposure to asbestos and chest x-ray or high-resolution CT and only rarely requires lung biopsy for confirmation.
 Chest x-ray shows linear reticular opacities signifying fibrosis, usually in the peripheral lower lobes.
-Opacities are often bilateral and are often accompanied by pleural changes (see Asbestos-Related Pleural Disease Pleural disease, a hallmark of asbestos exposure, includes formation of pleural plaques, calcification, thickening, rounded atelectasis, adhesions, effusion, and mesothelioma.
+Opacities are often bilateral and are often accompanied by pleural changes Asbestos-Related Pleural Disease Pleural disease, a hallmark of asbestos exposure, includes formation of pleural plaques, calcification, thickening, rounded atelectasis, adhesions, effusion, and mesothelioma.
 Diagnosis is based... read more —pleural plaques are virtually pathognomonic of a previous exposure to asbestos.
 Honeycombing signifies more advanced disease, which may involve the mid and lower lung fields.
 As with silicosis, severity is graded on the International Labor Organization scale (International Classification of Radiographs of Pneumoconioses) based on size, shape, location, and profusion of opacities.
 In contrast to silicosis, asbestosis produces reticular opacities with a lower lobe predominance.
 Hilar and mediastinal adenopathy and nodular opacities are uncharacteristic and suggest a different diagnosis.
 Chest x-ray is insensitive; high-resolution (thin-section) chest CT is useful when asbestosis is a likely diagnosis.
 CT is also superior to chest x-ray in identifying pleural abnormalities.

 Pulmonary function tests Overview of Tests of Pulmonary Function Pulmonary function tests provide measures of airflow, lung volumes, gas exchange, response to bronchodilators, and respiratory muscle function.
-Basic pulmonary function tests available in the... read more , which may show reduced lung volumes and diffusing capacity for carbon monoxide (DL co ), are nonspecific but help characterize changes in lung function over time.
+Basic pulmonary function tests available in the... read more , which may show reduced lung volumes and diffusing capacity for carbon monoxide (DLCO), are nonspecific but help characterize changes in lung function over time.
 Pulse oximetry done at rest and during exertion is nonspecific but sensitive for detecting asbestos-induced impairment.

 Bronchoalveolar lavage or lung biopsy is indicated only when noninvasive measures fail to provide conclusive diagnosis; demonstration of asbestos fibers indicates asbestosis in patients with pulmonary fibrosis, although such fibers can occasionally be found in lungs of exposed people without disease and may not be present in specimens from patients with asbestosis.
 Thus, demonstration of asbestos fibers may be helpful but is not necessary for diagnosis.

 Lung cancer (usually non–small cell lung carcinoma) develops in patients with asbestosis at 8 to 10 times the rate of those without asbestosis and is especially common among workers exposed to amphibole fibers, although all forms of inhaled asbestos have been associated with an elevated cancer risk.
-Asbestos and smoking have a synergistic effect on lung cancer risk (see Overview of Lung Tumors Lung tumors may be Primary Metastatic from other sites in the body Primary tumors of the lung may be Malignant (see table ) read more .
+Asbestos and smoking have a synergistic effect on lung cancer risk Overview of Lung Tumors Lung tumors may be Primary Metastatic from other sites in the body Primary tumors of the lung may be Malignant (see table ) read more .